Irgun: During World War II

 Following the outbreak of war, Ze'ev Jabotinsky and the New Zionist Organization voiced their support for Britain and France.
 In mid-September 1939 Raziel was moved from his place of detention in Tzrifin.
 This, among other events, encouraged the Irgun to announce a cessation of its activities against the British so as not to hinder Britain's effort to fight "the Hebrew's greatest enemy in the world – German Nazism".
 This announcement ended with the hope that after the war a Hebrew state would be founded "within the historical borders of the liberated homeland".
 After this announcement Irgun, Betar and Hatzohar members, including Raziel and the Irgun leadership, were gradually released from detention.
-The Irgun did not rule out joining the British army and the Jewish Brigade.
+The Irgun did not rule out joining the British military.
 Irgun members did enlist in various British units.
 Irgun members also assisted British forces with intelligence in Romania, Bulgaria, Morocco and Tunisia.
 An Irgun unit also operated in Syria and Lebanon.
 David Raziel later died during one of these operations.

 During the Holocaust, Betar members revolted numerous times against the Nazis in occupied Europe.
 The largest of these revolts was the Warsaw Ghetto Uprising, in which an armed underground organization fought, formed by Betar and Hatzoar and known as the Żydowski Związek Wojskowy (ŻZW) (Jewish Military Union).
 Despite its political origins, the ŻZW accepted members without regard to political affiliation, and had contacts established before the war with elements of the Polish military.
 Because of differences over objectives and strategy, the ŻZW was unable to form a common front with the mainstream ghetto fighters of the Żydowska Organizacja Bojowa, and fought independently under the military leadership of Paweł Frenkiel and the political leadership of Dawid Wdowiński.

-There were instances of Betar members enlisted in the British military smuggling British weapons to the Irgun.

 From 1939 onwards, an Irgun delegation in the United States worked for the creation of a Jewish army made up of Jewish refugees and Jews from Palestine, to fight alongside the Allied Forces.
 In July 1943 the "Emergency Committee to Save the Jewish People in Europe" was formed, and worked until the end of the war to rescue the Jews of Europe from the Nazis and to garner public support for a Jewish state.
 However, it was not until January 1944 that US President Franklin Roosevelt established the War Refugee Board, which achieved some success in saving European Jews.